Law of Demand Explained with Examples

 Politicians and central bankers understand the law of demand very well.
 The Federal Reserve's mandate is to prevent inflation while reducing unemployment.
 During the expansion phase of the business cycle, the Fed tries to reduce demand for all goods and services by raising the price of everything.
 It does this with contractionary monetary policy.
 It raised the fed funds rate, which increases interest rates on loans and mortgages.
 That has the same effect as raising prices, first on loans, then on everything bought with loans, and finally everything else.

 During a recession or the contraction phase of the business cycle, policymakers have a worse problem.
-They've got to stimulate demand when workers are losing jobs and homes, and they have less income and wealth.
+They've got to stimulate demand when workers are losing jobs and homes and have less income and wealth.
 Expansionary monetary policy lowers interest rates, thereby reducing the price of everything.
 If the recession is bad enough, it doesn't reduce the price enough to offset the lower income.